ajsmit/Seaweeds_in_Two_Oceans/README.md

 spatially-structured thermal drivers.
-Spatial and environmental predictors explained 97.9% of the total variation in β<sub>sim</sub> and the thermal gradient accounted for 84.2% of this combined pool. β<sub>sim</sub> was the major component of overall -diversity in the Agulhas Current region, suggesting niche influences (environmental sorting) as dominant assembly process there.
+Spatial and environmental predictors explained 97.9% of the total variation in β<sub>sim</sub> and the thermal gradient accounted for 84.2% of this combined pool. β<sub>sim</sub> was the major component of overall β-diversity in the Agulhas Current region, suggesting niche influences (environmental sorting) as dominant assembly process there.
 The much weaker thermal gradient in the Benguela Current-influenced region resulted in a high